I bought Jade in May 2017, after spending six months searching for an affordable yet blue water capable catamaran.

 In standard trim, Jade weighs in at roughly 3.6 metric tonnes, and while light, she’s not a fast catamaran.
 The western world was skeptical of multihull boats back in the 60s and 70s, so the Prout brothers, who formerly raced catamarans, set about designing a strong, solid, and most importantly safe cruising catamaran.

 The result was the Snowgoose 34.
 At some point someone must have actually measured one, because they later decided to call it the Snowgoose 35 (since the mould was tad over 34′).
 Later models had solid GRP hulls with a sandwich core deck, but Jade and those before her are solid GRP throughout.
-That means there’s little need to worry about rotting balsa core and badly sealed deck hardware.
+That means there’s little need to worry about rotting balsa core and badly sealed deck hardware, which is alway a bonus on boats.

 Back in the 70s she would have been the height of sophistication, and considered truly blue water capable.
-After all, these boats were built to withstand the North Sea environment.
+After all, these boats were built to withstand a pounding sailing around the British Isles.
 These days with everything getting larger and heavier, she’s considered by some to be a little small for serious offshore duty, but don’t tell that to the many Prout owners that have successfully and comfortable circumnavigated the globe in safety.

 Modifications and upgrades